Magnitus-/PersistentBrowserObject/README.md

 console.log(Instance.Get('SameStorageAsInstance'));                      //logs 'Indeed'
 var Other = new jQuery.PersistentBrowserObject('DifferentObject');
 console.log(Other.Get('Name'));                                          //logs 'undefined', because it is 'DifferentObject' and uses a different storage entry from 'SimpleObject'
+Other.EnsureDefined('ImportantProperty', 'Yes');                         //Assigns 'Yes' to 'ImportantProperty' if it isn't defined. console.log(Other.Get('ImportantProperty'));                             //logs 'Yes' Other.EnsureDefined('ImportantProperty', 'WillNotBeAssigned');
+console.log(Other.Get('ImportantProperty'));                             //logs 'Yes'
 ```

 Caching